Prospective Student FAQs

 Does Vassar give admission decisions online?

 Students will be able to check their admission decision online on the same website you used to check the status of your application.
 Decisions for Early Decision I applicants will be available in mid-December, Early Decision II applicants by February 1, and Regular Decision applicants in late March.
-Instructions on how to receive your decision online will be sent to you via email about a week before decisions are available.
+Instructions on how to access your decision online will be sent to you via email about a week before decisions are available.
 Vassar does not release admission decisions via telephone.

 What are your average SAT/ACT scores and how much do they weigh in the admission process?